syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/toolbar-icon-customization.md

 PDF Viewer allows you to customize(add, show, hide, enable, and disable) existing items in a toolbar.

-* Add - New items can defined by **CustomToolbarItemModel** and with existing items in [**toolbarItems**](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PdfViewer.PdfViewerToolbarSettings.html#Syncfusion_EJ2_PdfViewer_PdfViewerToolbarSettings_ToolbarItems) property.
+* Add - New items can defined by **CustomToolbarItemModel** and with existing items in [**ToolbarSettings**](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PdfViewer.PdfViewerToolbarSettings.html) property.
 Newly added item click action can be defined in `toolbarclick`.

-* Show, Hide - Existing items can be shown or hidden using the [`toolbarItems`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PdfViewer.PdfViewerToolbarSettings.html#Syncfusion_EJ2_PdfViewer_PdfViewerToolbarSettings_ToolbarItems) property.
-Pre-defined toolbar items are available with `ToolbarItem`.
+* Show, Hide - Existing items can be shown or hidden using the [`ToolbarSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PdfViewer.PdfViewerToolbarSettings.html) property.
+Pre-defined toolbar items are available with [`ToolbarItem`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PdfViewer.PdfViewerToolbarSettings.html#Syncfusion_EJ2_PdfViewer_PdfViewerToolbarSettings_ToolbarItems) .

 * Enable, Disable - Toolbar items can be enabled or disable using `enabletoolbaritem`.